thanhtrant219/WRF-bLES-PyPlume/README.md

 # WRF-LES-PyPlume Software

 INTRO:
-PyPlume.py is a python package that includes functions to process and visualize WRF-bPlume LES data.
+PyPlume.py is a python package that includes functions to process and visualize bplume-WRF-LES data.

 CONTENTS:
 There are 3 files in the folder.
 Please always keep all the files in the same directory.